Waterfalls (Paul McCartney song)

+Background

-Billboard described "Waterfalls" as having "a subtle oriental flavor" and "appropriately sparse" instrumentation, and described McCartney's vocal performance as "inimitable" and "creamy."
+Billboard described "Waterfalls" as having "a subtle oriental flavour" and "appropriately sparse" instrumentation, and described McCartney's vocal performance as "inimitable" and "creamy."
 Cash Box called it a "whimsical ballad," stating that it has an "almost dirge-like melody."
 Record World said that "Stately keyboards surround [McCartney's] boyish falsetto for pop-A/C appeal."

 When questioned on singles he wished were more successful, McCartney stated, "There's quite a few, actually. ...
 'Waterfalls', I think is nice."
 He also commented that TLC's single "Waterfalls" carries elements of his song.

 McCartney also said of his song: